-Whenever possible we purchase multiple user access to books.
+- Whenever possible, we purchase licenses that allow multiple users to simultaneously use an ebook.
 However, sometimes we are only able to allow one user at a time per view.
 If you are told the book is unavailable check back later to see if it has been “checked in” and is accessible.